SocietyForArtisticResearch/rc-pandoc-help/09-footnotes.md

 __"simple text"__ footnotes are in fact automatically generated normal footnotes with your text inserted in a text tool.
 This has consequences if you want to adjust the size of a __"simple text"__ footnote as a whole, since you would also need to change the size of the tool within that footnote after resizing.
 To edit a "simple text" footnote internal tools, simply double click it in the footnote list.

+When you are done editing: you can return to your main weave through the link in the top of the editor.

 ![Back to main weave link](images/footnote_back.png)

 ### Changing the position or display settings of a footnote